Alternate Ohio English Language Proficiency Assessment (Alt-OELPA)

 Overview.
 The Department of Education and Workforce provides its schools the Alternate Ohio English Language Proficiency Assessment (Alt-OELPA) to measure the English language proficiency of eligible English learners with the most significant cognitive disabilities in grades K-12.
 The Alt-OELPA assesses proficiency across four language domains (listening, speaking, reading, and writing) and includes the academic English language students need to access and make progress in grade-appropriate content taught in English.

-The Alt-OELPA offers English learners with the most significant cognitive disabilities a way to demonstrate their English language proficiency on an assessment that is based on alternate proficiency expectations for English language development.
-The Alt-OELPA is aligned to Ohio’s Learning Standards-Extended for English Language Proficiency, which are guidelines for planning teams to support students’ English language development and complement extended learning standards in the academic subject areas (mathematics, science, social studies, and English language arts).
+The Alt-OELPA offers English learners with the most significant cognitive disabilities a way to demonstrate their English language proficiency on a more accessible assessment that is based on alternate proficiency expectations for English language development.
+The Alt-OELPA is aligned to Ohio’s Learning Standards-Extended for English Language Proficiency (ELP), which are guidelines for educators to support students’ English language development.
+Ohio’s extended ELP standards reflect the language proficiency expectations for students necessary to acquire and demonstrate their achievement of the knowledge and skills identified in Ohio’s Learning Standards-Extended for English language arts, mathematics, science, and social studies.

-Schools administer the Alt-OELPA annually to assess eligible students’ progress toward the attainment of English language proficiency and readiness to exit the English language development program.
-These purposes are consistent with the requirements for assessing and reporting students’ acquisition of English language proficiency under the Every Student Succeeds Act (ESSA) and Ohio Revised Code.
+All public elementary and secondary schools administer the OELPA or Alt-OELPA annually to assess each English learner’s progress toward the attainment of English language proficiency and their readiness to exit the English language development program.
+All English learners, including English learners with disabilities, participate in the OELPA or Alt-OELPA in addition to other state assessments required in their grade level.
+These purposes are consistent with the requirements for assessing and reporting students’ acquisition of English language proficiency under the Every Student Succeeds Act (ESSA) and the requirement to administer state assessments designated under Ohio Administrative Code 3301-13-02 and 3301-13-11.

 Students’ Alt-OELPA results provide important information about what students know and can do in English.
-The also can help families and educators establish appropriate English language proficiency expectations and inform decisions about appropriate services and instruction.
+Results of the Alt-OELPA promote access to the grade-level curriculum.
+They also can help families and educators establish appropriate English language proficiency expectations and inform decisions about appropriate services and instruction.

 Current News